Possibilities

 Dates not yet resolved

 A user-supplied FamilySearch source-list excerpt reports a 1910 Ohio marriage index record for Lorenzo Taciofano, born in Italy, marrying Palmino Tanno in Cuyahoga County, Ohio.
 The index reportedly names Lorenzo's parents as Biagio and A. Maria Santangelo.
-This may be an Ohio-side bridge for the Busso Biase/Biagio Iaciofano and Anna Maria Santangelo family, but the agent could not retrieve the FamilySearch indexed record directly.
+Public search snippets viewed 26 April 2026 also surfaced a forum-derived claim for Lorenzo born 8 December 1887 in Busso.
+This may be an Ohio-side bridge for the Busso Biase/Biagio Iaciofano and Anna Maria Santangelo family, but the agent could not retrieve the FamilySearch indexed Ohio record or the original Busso birth record directly.

 2 records 0 timeline items 2 files